uclahs-cds/package-moPepGen/docs/file-format.md

 MXE is represented as the substitution of one exon with another exon.

-RI is represented as an insertion or the intron sequence.
+RI is represented as an insertion of the intron sequence.

 ```
 ##fileformat=VCFv4.2